bagus123/nuxt-express-sequelize-template/README.md

-# nuxt-express-template with sequlize + postgre
+# nuxt-express-template with sequelize + postgre

 > This Template Nuxt + Express with Sequelize+Postgre